 One way is by using an estate agent comparison website like GetAgent or Rentround.
 Using a website’s comparison tool, you can browse numerous agents in your local area and see how they stack up against the competition.

-In this article, we’ll discuss how GetAgent works, where they get their data from, and if it’s a reliable source for finding and getting reliable agents near you.
+In this article, we’ll also discuss how GetAgent works, where they get their data from, and if it’s a reliable source for finding and getting reliable agents near you.

-It’s important to note that while GetAgent offers numerous services, software, and data to help compare local estate agents, it doesn’t offer the same courtesy to property investors or landlords looking for a letting agent.
+It’s important to note that while GetAgent offers numerous services, software, and data to help compare local estate agents, it doesn’t offer the same to property investors or landlords looking for a letting agent.
 For those in search of a reliable and experienced letting agent, you can use our comparison service at Rentround, we generate comparisons for both estate and letting agents.

 GetAgent is a UK comparison site that was launched in 2015.
 Since then, the company has helped over 400,000 homeowners sell their homes all across the UK.
 GetAgent does this by collecting and analyzing data and market trends to then compare estate agent performance.
 Based on a seller’s unique needs, GetAgent helps pair sellers with agents who are right for the job.